 Rev James McAdam retires after 27 years of service.

-The Hamilton’s are called to serve in Cote d’Ivoir with Wycliffe Buble Translators
+The Hamilton’s are called to serve in Cote d’Ivoir with Wycliffe Bible Translators.

-The old Manse at 489 Saintfield Road is sold and a new Manse is bought at 3 Royal Lodge Park
+The old Manse at 489 Saintfield Road is sold and a new Manse is bought in Royal Lodge Park.

 Lissy Hatch is appointed as the first Youth Worker